ArmyGuy255A/ScriptingToolkit/README.md

 1. Launch a PowerShell CLI
 2. Type one of the shortcuts such as `tk`

-## The Config.ini
+## The config.json
-The [config.ini](Templates\config.ini) is the main component of the toolkit that allows the use of standardized variables throughout the environment.
+The [config.json](Templates\config.json) is the main component of the toolkit that allows the use of standardized variables throughout the environment.
 Please see the [CONFIG.md](Templates\CONFIG.md) help file to learn more about customizing the file.

 ## The Admin Menu
 The Admin menu is where you can perform certain actions to simplify repetitive tasks like launching a new administrative PowerShell window.